 - They can be seen from space and imagined by astronauts.

 - The Babylonians recorded seeing them in 567 BC.

 - Galileo also notes having seen them in 1621.

-- Auroras are more prominent and colourful during sunspot activity on the Sun.
+- Auroras are more prominent and colorful during sunspot activity on the Sun.

-Do you know any interesting facts about the Northern Lights that we’ve missed?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about the Northern Lights that we’ve missed?
+Share them here in the comments section below!

 Previous post 13 Wonderful Facts about Westminster Abbey